 James F. Mooney, age 53, has been a director since July 2003.
 Since March 2003, Mr. Mooney has been a director and chairman of the board of directors of Virgin Media Inc., a U.K. entertainment and communications business.
 From December 2004 to December 2007, Mr. Mooney was the chairman of the board of directors of RCN Corporation, a provider of bundled telephone, cable and high speed internet services.
-From April 2001 to September 2002, Mr. Mooney was the Executive Vice President and Chief Operating Officer of INE Communications Inc., a aprovider of wireless communications services.
-From January 2001 to January 2001, Mr. Mooney was the Chief Executive Officer and Chief Operating Officer of Tradeout Inc., an asset management firm owned jointly by General Electric Capital, Ebay Inc. and Benchmark Capital.
-From March 1999 to January 2000, Mr. Mooney was the Chief Financial Officer/Chief Operating Officer of the Americas.
+From April 2001 to September 2002, Mr. Mooney was the Executive Vice President and Chief Operating Officer of Nextle Communications Inc., a provider of wireless communications services.
+From January 2000 to January 2001, Mr. Mooney was the Chief Executive Officer and Chief Operating Officer of Tradeout Inc., an asset management firm owned jointly by General Electric Capital, Ebay Inc. and Benchmark Capital.
+From March 1999 to January 2000, Mr. Mooney was the Chief Financial Officer/Chief Operating Officer at Baan Company, a business management software provider.
+From 1980 until 1999, Mr. Mooney held a number of positions with IBM Corporation, including Chief Financial Officer of the Americas.

 Gary M. Parsons, age 58, has served as our Chairman of the Board of Directors since July 2008.
 From May 1997 until the closing of the merger with XM in July 2008, Mr. Parsons served as Chairman of the Board of Directors of XM Satellite Radio Inc. and previously served as its Chief Executive Officer.
 He serves on the board of Canadian Satellite Radio Holdings Inc. and Devas Multimedia Pvt.
 Ltd, and is Chairman and was previously Chief Executive Officer of Mobile Satellite Ventures L.P.
 Mr. Parsons was President and Chief Executive Officer of TerraStar Corporation, formerly Motient Corporation, from July 1996 to March 1998, and subsequently served as Chairman until May 2002.
-Previously, Mr. Parsons was with MCI Communications Corporation where he served in a variety of roles from 1990 to 1996, including Executive Vice President of MCI Communications, and as Chief Executive Officer of MCI's subsidiary MCImetro, Inc. From 1984 to 1990, Mr. Parsons was one of the principals of TelecomUSA, which was acquired by MCI.
+Previously, Mr. Parsons was with MCI Communications Corporation where he served in a variety of roles from 1990 to 1996, including Executive Vice President of MCI Communications, and as Chief Executive Officer of MCI's subsidiary MCImetro, Inc. From 1984 to 1990, Mr. Parsons was one of the principals of Telecom\USA, which was acquired by MCI